metinsenturk/flat_table/README.md

 ## Flat-Table: Dictionary and List Normalizer

-This codebase is a normalizer for [pandas](https://pandas.pydata.org/) dataframe objects that has dictionary or list objects within it's columns.
+This package is a normalizer for [pandas](https://pandas.pydata.org/) dataframe objects that has dictionary or list objects within it's columns.
 The library will expand all of the columns that has data types in (list, dict) into individual seperate rows and columns.

 ### To Install